 In respect of inbound travellers (international visitors) where visas are required, provision of original birth certificates or certified copies of required documents would be continued during the visa application process, as this is in line with practice in many other countries.

-The DHA outsourced the handling and processing of visa applications to Visa Facilitation Services (VFS) Global.
+The DHA outsourced the handling and processing of visa applications to VFS Global.
 VFS Global has opened 12 offices in nine provinces and 11 cities within South Africa.

 Visa and permit applications will be accepted across these 12 centres and subsequently assessed by the DHA head offices in Pretoria.
 Non-South Africans with a legal residency permit in South Africa can apply for a visa or permit at these centres.